zkoss/zkbooks/README.md

 * [ZK Client-side Reference](http://books.zkoss.org/wiki/ZK_Client-side_Reference)

+# How to Run a Project
+Each project has a Maven jetty plugin configured, just run the goal below:
+`mvn jetty:run`

+* Notice: All projecta are Maven project, so you need to install [Maven](https://maven.apache.org/) first to run.

 # Naming Conventions
 ## Chapter -> Folder
 Folder is named by a chapter or a subsection.